The notebook for this blog can be downloaded here here.

 Our use case has a PySpark ETL and Keras deep learning pipeline each.
 For the ETL part we only need a small cluster with limited vcpu and memory.
 To keep the cost low I created a small cluster with just one worker(16 G, 4 vcore ) and master node(8 G, 2 vcore).
 Surprisingly this was sufficient to get through all the ETL stages with PySpark.
 To keep the AWS cost further low an all spot configuration was used.

 Databricks will charge you a fee in addition to the AWS cost.
 The two systems will bill you separately.
-Further information can be found here https://databricks.com/product/aws-pricing.
+You can find more information here on their website.

 A really useful feature in the Databricks workspace is that the notebooks and clusters are inherently detached.
 All the notebooks you will create will be automatically saved in your workplace.
 You can attached and detach a notebook from a cluster.
 If you shut down a cluster you will not loose the notebooks attached to it.
 You can simply spin a new cluster and attach your notebooks and run again.